Trump’s sudden reversal on student visas will be felt in Silicon Valley – TechCrunch

 Eric Tarczynski, the founder of Contrary Capital, says that he’s seen “scores of entrepreneurial people come to universities from abroad explicitly because it’s their gateway to building a company in the United States.

 “To some extent, it’s their Ellis Island, and we’ve funded several companies this way,” he said.
-He pointed to alternative programs, like Lambda School, will help the same talented students shift online.
+He pointed to alternative programs, like Lambda School, that will help the same talented students shift online.

 New York University president Andrew Hamilton said in response to the government’s rule change that “requiring international students to maintain in person instruction or leave the country, irrespective of their own health issues or even a government mandated shutdown of New York City, is just plain wrong and needlessly rigid.”

-“If there were a moment for flexibility in delivering education, this would be it,” he wrote..
+“If there were a moment for flexibility in delivering education, this would be it,” he wrote.

 NYU will join a chorus of other schools in reaching out to federal officials to ask them to revoke the rule change.
-Harvard and MIT have gone further by suing ICE to stop the rule change going into effect.
+Harvard and MIT have gone further by suing ICE to stop the rule change from going into effect.

 “The coronavirus has become a vehicle for the administration to continue in its advancement of anti-immigrant policies,” Tahmina Watson, an immigration lawyer, told TechCrunch.
 “With the election looming in a few months, the administration is looking for every possible angle to block immigration.”